Lifespan Learning is for Everyone

 Social Justice engagements, worship, service opportunities and trip, fellowship and fun provide the framework from Sunday thru Saturday, year after year:

-a third (3rd) grader practices a hugging meditation as a remedy for brokenness;
+a third (3rd) grader practicing a hugging meditation as a remedy for brokenness;

-seventh (7th) graders strengthen empathy muscles by exploring the immigration experience;
+seventh (7th) graders strengthening empathy muscles by exploring the immigration experience;

-eighth (8th) graders build self-acceptance and self-esteem in our progressive sexuality education program;
+eighth (8th) graders building self-acceptance and self-esteem in our progressive sexuality education program;

-high-school youth stage a Murder Mystery fundraiser to raise money for the local food kitchen;
+high-school youth staging a Murder Mystery fundraiser to raise money for the local food kitchen; and

-adults meet mid-week exploring how race shapes everyone’s life.
+adults meeting mid-week exploring how race shapes everyone’s life.